Saturday, February 21, 2026

 The room filled quickly — medical personnel moving with urgency, controlled voices, equipment, monitors, oxygen, motion.

 I am not what most people would call a ‘religious’ person in the outward sense.
 I believe.
 But my relationship with God is personal.
-I do not believe in needing a ‘middleman’ to speak on my behalf, especially when so many ‘middlemen’ seemed to be in it for themselves, and not God.
-I don’t believe in putting on a public display to prove belief.
-From my perspective, if God is who we say He is, then He already knows what is in my heart.
+I do not believe in needing a ‘middleman’ to speak on my behalf.
+From my perspective, if God is who we say He is, He already knows what is in my heart.
 He hears.
 He sees.
 He knows.

 If others want to judge that, so be it.